billwerk/third-party-psp-integrations/README.md

     - a battle-ready implementation of [Reepay's](https://reepay.com/) PSP with a _credit card_ payment role,
   which fully relies on `PaymentGateway.Domain.BillwerkSDK.DTO.Requests` models and it produces responses in `PaymentGateway.Domain.BillwerkSDK.DTO.Responses` models.

-  >"**Battle-ready**" - any kind of billwerk-related payment operations can be processed via this sample application.
+>"**Battle-ready**" - any kind of billwerk-related payment operations that can be processed via this sample application.
 You can test it if you have Reepay API test account credentials (see Reepay chapter).

 ### _Setup & Launch_